The Kind

 is laid upon me to take some time to answer these questions for all concerned.
 WHO WE ARE

-our views before the world.
-Because we believe in the doctrines of grace
+views before the world.
+Because we believe in the doctrines of grace we are

-we are accused of being Reformed Baptists.
+accused of being Reformed Baptists.
 We are not Reformed Baptists.
+We repudiate

-We repudiate the idea of Baptist churches beginning at the time of the Protestant
+the idea of Baptist churches beginning at the time of the Protestant Reformation

-Reformation in 1641.
+in 1641.
 We maintain that Baptists are older than the Reformation.
+We feel

-We feel that our origin goes back to Christ and the New Testament.
-We believe
+that our origin goes back to Christ and the New Testament.
+We believe we

 so long as it stays with the teaching of the Bible.
 We differ with these